 BLANCMANGE supported DEPECHE MODE on their early tours and became close friends particularly with Vince Clarke.
 Of course, BLANCMANGE themselves had their own imperial phase with hit singles such as ‘Living On The Ceiling’, ‘Blind Vision’, ‘Don’t Tell Me’ and the ABBA cover ‘The Day Before You Came’… so that’s where Vince Clarke got the idea for ERASURE’s ‘Abba-Esque’ EP from!!!

-With a new tour for May just announced too, Neil Arthur got a trifle excited and spoke to The Electricity Club about BAS II, DM and BLANCMANGE’s future plans.
+With a new tour for May just announced, Neil Arthur got a trifle excited and spoke about BLANCMANGE’s future plans.

 I know organiser Deb Danahay from years ago when she was with Vince Clarke.